Connect

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

 I feel I’ve always in some way been an artist.
-I grow up watching my brother and sisters create art and as they moved on to other careers, it became a very important part of my life.
-I moved to Memphis in the early 80’s to go to the Memphis College of Art and from there I’ve working as a billboard painter, graphic designer for a sign company, freelance Art Director for a Record Company, Illustrator for the Department of Defense and other art related jobs.
+I grew up watching my brother and sisters create art and as they moved on to other careers, it became a very important part of my life.
+I moved to Memphis in the early 80’s to go to the Memphis College of Art and from there I’ve worked as a billboard painter, graphic designer for a sign company, freelance Art Director for a Record Company, Illustrator for the Department of Defense and other art related jobs.

 I’m sure it wasn’t obstacle-free, but would you say the journey has been fairly smooth so far?

-Some artist may feel that it’s a struggle trying to develop that work of art the way they envision it to look like in the end, and I can say I’ve been in this position many times.
+Some artists may feel that it’s a struggle trying to develop that work of art the way they envision it to look like in the end, and I can say I’ve been in this position many times.

 Can you tell our readers more about what you do and what you think sets you apart from others?

-Another proud moment was that I had the honor of being commissioned by both the Brooks Museum of Art (Soon to be the Memphis Art Museum) and the Memphis International Airport thru the Urban Art Commission to create large scale projects both of with are accessible to the public, which is very important.
+Another proud moment was that I had the honor of being commissioned by both the Brooks Museum of Art (Soon to be the Memphis Art Museum) and the Memphis International Airport thru the Urban Art Commission to create large scale projects both of which are accessible to the public, which is very important.

 Can you share something surprising about yourself?